MetOffice/simulation-systems/source/WorkingPractices/final_steps.rst

 Once your change is approved, the code reviewer will follow the :ref:`howtocommit` process on any branches in order to commit them to the trunk of each project.
-Depending on any linked tickets and documentation updates, there may be several commits to different trunks involved.
+Depending on any linked PRs and documentation updates, there may be several commits to different trunks involved.

 .. note::